ajs1998/Dag/README.md

 ### DAG Traversal

 You can use a `DagTraversalTask` to run a task on each node in multiple threads.
-Each node is only visited once all of its children have been visited.
+Each node is only visited once all of its incoming nodes have been visited.
 This is useful for running complex multithreaded pipelines on nodes with shared dependencies.

 ```java